 A case study from AmeriFirst Home Mortgage illustrates this principle to a tee.

 AmeriFirst has a policy of naked landing pages, that is, landing pages with no navigation.
 That way, visitors aren’t tempted to click away from the only offer on the page.
 Instead, they can focus, distraction-free, on the offer, fill out the form, and complete the conversion.

 This policy of removing navigation from landing pages has resulted in an impressive 30 to 40% conversion rate increase at AmeriFirst.

 From a UX standpoint, it makes all the sense in the world: When you remove distractions from a page, your users aren’t bombarded with competing decisions to make.
 Their minds are at ease, able to focus on just the one task—the page goal—of the landing page.

 The takeaway?
 Get naked on your landing pages, and reap the benefits of a higher conversion rate.

 Take Care of the UX, and More Conversions Will Follow

 We highlighted numerous case studies to demonstrate one of the truest laws in digital marketing.
 When your site’s UX is impeccable, your site is rewarded with more conversions.
 In other words, ensure your UX is awesome, and your visitors will be much likelier to convert in higher numbers.

 Look at it from the perspective of your leads.
-If you land on a page—even if you’re interested in the offer you come across from an AdWords ad or organic search result—yet the offer is so unintelligible that you can’t understand much of it, then your experience as a user is very poor.
+If you land on a page—even if you’re interested in the offer you come across from a Google Ads (AdWords) ad or organic search result—yet the offer is so unintelligible that you can’t understand much of it, then your experience as a user is very poor.
 You’ll be frustrated, and your patience for staying on the page to figure things out will drastically decrease.
 You’ll likely exit the page very quickly.
 You’re not going to convert.